 Aerosol therapy increases the droplet generation and risk of disease transmission.
-Although most of the aerosol emitted comes from the device^{79,80} there is a risk that patients may exhale contaminated aerosol and droplets produced by coughing when using a nebulizer may be dispersed more widely by the driving gas.
-SARS-CoV-2 has been shown to be viable in aerosols for up to 3 hours81 and transmission to health care workers exposed to a hospitalized patient with COVID-19 receiving nebulized therapy has been reported.82 If possible, pressurized metered-dose inhalers (pMDIs) and dry powder inhalers (DPIs) and soft mist inhalers (SMI) should be used for drug delivery instead of nebulizers.
-The risks of nebulized therapy spreading infection to other people in patient's homes may can be minimised by avoiding use in the presence of other people, and ensuring that the nebulizer is used near open windows or in areas of increased air circulation.83 to keep the circuit intact and prevent the transmission of the virus.
-Using a mesh nebulizer in ventilated patients allows adding medication without requiring the circuit to be broken for aerosol drug delivery.84
+Although most of the aerosol emitted comes from the device(92,93) there is a risk that patients may exhale contaminated aerosol and droplets produced by coughing when using a nebulizer may be dispersed more widely by the driving gas.
+SARS-CoV-2 has been shown to be viable in aerosols for up to 3 hours(94) and transmission to health care workers exposed to a hospitalized patient with COVID-19 receiving nebulized therapy has been reported.(95) If possible, pressurized metered-dose inhalers (pMDIs) and dry powder inhalers (DPIs) and soft mist inhalers (SMI) should be used for drug delivery instead of nebulizers.
+The risks of nebulized therapy spreading infection to other people in patient's homes may can be minimised by avoiding use in the presence of other people, and ensuring that the nebulizer is used near open windows or in areas of increased air circulation.(96)

 Nebulizers may be needed in critically ill patients with COVID-19 receiving ventilatory support.
-In this case, it is vital
+In this case, it is vital to keep the circuit intact and prevent the transmission of the virus.
+Using a mesh nebulizer in ventilated patients allows adding medication without requiring the circuit to be broken for aerosol drug delivery.(97)